 It is a common practice among Instagrammers to tag the location of a photo.
 But here in Montana where we so fiercely protect our unspoiled wilderness, a seemingly harmless location tag can cause an unwanted ripple effect.
 Take one of our favorite local hikes for example.
 Just a few years ago, this hike was no more popular than any others in the area, maybe even less so.
 You were almost always rewarded with a quiet summit where you could enjoy the views in peace.
 But, the views from this hike have been discovered as the perfect backdrop for an eye-catching ‘gram and now, you’ll often find groups of people at the top trying to get the perfect shot.

 An argument in favor of this would say that this is a positive thing because people who would not otherwise get outdoors for a hike are now hitting the trail to “explore”.
 But is it really exploring when you know exactly what is waiting for you at the top?
 And since these people do not regularly get out to enjoy the wilderness, they are neither aware nor necessarily concerned with best practices in the backcountry.
 Like leave-no-trace, low impact hiking and yielding to other trail users.

 Call us old fashioned but there is beauty in exploring with no guidance other than a map and a guidebook description rather than a location tag and the promise of an Instaworthy shot.

 So, what can we do?
-The answer is not to stop Instagraming, but to consider your impact on the places you are Instagraming.
+The answer is not to stop Instagramming, but to consider your impact on the places you are posting.
 Rather than tagging specific locations, consider tagging a general location.
 Rather than visiting a place for it’s “Instagrammability” consider exploring just for the sake of getting off the beaten path.
 Rather than being driven by the promise of the perfect photo, consider visiting less popular places to create your own experiences rather than mimicking the experiences of others.
 We are lucky to live in an incredibly beautiful place, let’s do what we can to protect it!